 After Waymo sued Uber for allegedly stealing its lidar laser-based guidance technology, you might assume the self-driving car company would keep it closely under wraps.
 Instead, Waymo's showing off exactly how it works.

-As part an announcement celebrating the company hitting five million miles of test-driving automated cars in real traffic across 25 US cities, Waymo showed off a computer-generated visualization of what a self-driving car 'sees' as it drives, so that potential buyers feel more comfortable relying on the technology.
+As part an announcement celebrating the company hitting five million miles of test-driving self-driving cars in real traffic across 25 US cities, Waymo showed off a computer-generated visualization of what a self-driving car 'sees' as it drives, so that potential buyers feel more comfortable relying on the technology.

 The video shows a glamorized version of 'x-view', data collected from Waymo cars' lidar, radar and camera feeds and aggregated into a constantly updating map of nearby roads and objects.